-The Company did not file with the SEC on a timely basis its Form 10-Ks for the years ended December 31, 2015 and 2016 and its Form 10-Qs for each of the quarters ended March 31, 2016, June 30, 2016, September 30, 2016, March 31, 2017 and June 30, 2017.
-The Company timely filed its Form 10-Q for the quarter ended September 30, 2017 and its Form 10-K for the fiscal year ended December 31, 2017 was deemed timely filed.
+The Company did not file with the SEC on a timely basis its Form 10-Ks for the years ended December 31, 2015 and 2016 and its Forms 10-Qs for each of the quarters ended March 30, 2016, June 30, 2016, September 30, 2016, March 30, 2017 and June 30, 2017.
+The Company timely filed its Form 10-Q for the quarter ended September 30, 2017.
 During the period of these delays, we received notification letters from NASDAQ that granted extensions to regain compliance with NASDAQ's continued listing requirements, subject to the requirement that we file our SEC reports and hold our annual meeting of stockholders by certain deadlines.
-While we are now current in our filing of periodic reports under the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and are in compliance with NASDAQ's continued listing requirements, in the event that any future periodic report is delayed, there is no assurance that we will be able to obtain further extensions from NASDAQ to maintain or regain compliance with NASDAQ's continued listing requirements with respect to any such delayed periodic report.
+While we have complied with each of these dates set for the filing of our required reports under the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), and the annual meeting of stockholders, in the event that any future periodic report is delayed, there is no assurance that we will be able to obtain further extensions from NASDAQ to maintain or regain compliance with NASDAQ's continued listing requirements with respect to any such delayed periodic report.
 If we fail to obtain any such further extensions from NASDAQ, our Class A common stock would likely be delisted from the NASDAQ Global Select Market.
-The Company filed a Form 12b-25 Notification of Late Filing with respect to its Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
-However, the Form 10-K for the fiscal year ended December 31, 2017 was filed on March 7, 2018.